Gayathri-M/GettingAndCleaningTheDataAssesment/codebook.md

   * walking
   * standing

-* Script labels the data set with meaning full and descriptive names: all feature names (attributes) and activity names are converted to lower case, with underscores and parenthesis ‘()’ being removed are removed.
+* Script labels the data set with meaning full and descriptive names: all feature names (attributes) and activity names are converted to lower case, with underscores and parenthesis ï¿½()ï¿½ being removed are removed.
 Also merges the data frame containing features with data frames containing activity labels and subject IDs.
 The result is saved as tidy_data_1, a 10299x68 data frame such that the first column contains subject IDs, the second column activity names, and the last 66 columns are measurements.
 Subject IDs are integers between 1 and 30.
 Names of the attributes are similar to the following: